webscopeio/react-textarea-autocomplete/README.md

 }
 ```

-- **dataProvider** is called after each keystroke to get what the suggestion list should display
+- **dataProvider** is called after each keystroke to get data what the suggestion list should display (array or promise resolving array)
-- **component** is the component for render the item in suggestion list
+- **component** is the component for render the item in suggestion list.
+It has `selected` and `entity` props provided by React Textarea Autocomplete
-- **output** optional is data provider provide array of string.
-This function define what text will be replaced after user select. (default behavior for string type of item is string: `current trigger char + item`)
+- **output** (optional) this function defines text which will be placed into textarea after the user makes a selection. (default behavior for string type of item is string: `current trigger char + item`)

 ## [Example of usage](http://react-textarea-autocomplete.surge.sh/)
 ```javascript